chenyong2github/UnrealEngine/Engine/Extras/ushell/README.txt

 # Quick Start Guide

 1. Create a shortcut to `ushell.exe`
-2. Set the start up directory to the location of a .uproject file
+2. Set the start up directory to the location of a .uproject
-3. Start ushell via the shortcut
+3. Start ushell.
 4. Run `.help` to see available commands.

 The properties of the shortcut should look like this;